Centers for Medicare & Medicaid Services (CMS), HHS.

 G. Unfunded Mandates Reform Act

-Section 202 of the Unfunded Mandates Reform Act of 1995 (UMRA) also requires that agencies assess anticipated costs and benefits before issuing any rule whose mandates require expenditures in any 1 year of $100 million in 1995 dollars, updated annually for inflation on either State, local, or tribal governments, or the private sector.
+Section 202 of the Unfunded Mandates Reform Act of 1995 (UMRA) also requires that agencies assess anticipated costs and benefits before issuing any rule whose mandates require expenditures in any 1 year of $100 million in 1995 dollars, updated Start Printed Page 65923annually for inflation on either State, local, or tribal governments, or the private sector.
 In 2011, that threshold is approximately $136 million.
 This proposed rule mandates no new expenditures by either State, local, or tribal governments, or the private sector.

 - Grant programs—health